programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Lesson Goals
 By the end of this lesson, you will be able to:
-*   Upload a corpus of texts to a platform for Python analysis (using Google Colaboratory and Jupyter Notebooks)
+*   Upload a corpus of texts to a platform for Python analysis (using Google Colaboratory)
 *   Use spaCy to enrich the corpus through tokenization, lemmatization, part-of-speech tagging, dependency parsing and chunking, and named entity recognition
 *   Conduct frequency analyses using part-of-speech tags and named entities
 *   Download an enriched dataset for use in future NLP analyses